I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkarg_getscanline.md

 `ScanLine`

 [out] The video present target's current scan line.

-`VidPnTargetId`

-[in] The identifier of a display adapter's video present target.

 ## Remarks
 A video present path represents a connection between a video present source (view) and a video present target (output) on a display adapter.
 For more information about video present networks, paths, sources, and targets, see <a href="https://msdn.microsoft.com/62a92f00-b1da-41c2-99af-eef8140b064e">Introduction to Video Present Networks</a>.